VR-web-shop/METEOR/README.md

         // If no route is requred, but you still want the service method, add serviceOnly: true
         serviceOnly: boolean

+        // A custom response function that can be used to return a custom response
+        customResponse: (entity: any) => any
     },

     // Not providing a update options, means neither a route or service method will be generated.